hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 4061

 Indeed, sincere devotion is due to Allah alone.
 As for those who take others as guardians besides Him, [saying], “We only worship them so that they may bring us closer to Allah.”
 Allah will judge between them concerning that over which they differ.
-Allah does not guide anyone who is a liar and persistent disbeliever.
+Allah does not guide anyone who is a liar and a persistent disbeliever.

 # 4062